35 Best Things to Do in Yellowstone National Park

 Elevation Gain: ~2,070 ft. / 631 m

-I think it’s worth noting that Avalanche Peak is the first 'challenging' trail on my list, and it truly speaks to how accessible some of the best Yellowstone adventures are for most people.
+That said, I think it’s worth noting that Avalanche Peak is the first 'challenging' trail on my list, but I hope this speaks volumes about how truly accessible most of Yellowstone’s best adventures really are!

 Read My Separate Post: Avalanche Peak Trail